 Key Takeaways

-• A systematic approach enhances brand consistency and coherence across all offerings.
+- A structured product naming strategy ensures brand consistency and clarity across all offerings.

 Data-Driven Brand Development That Can Guarantee Sales Performance.